rates37/gdsx/docs/journal.md

 ```

 Googling this, I found that this is a reference to the star battle puzzle, which is basically what the Meowdoku game is heavily based on.

+Now that the puzzle is solved, plan is to integrate missing functionality into the gdsx tool, and then attempt to make a game out of this idea.